HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <summary><strong>Misc</strong></summary>

 #### Boot
-These parameters are not essential, just preferences, you can use my config as is, and refer to [Dortania](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) guide for more customization.
+These settings are not essential, they are just preferences, you can use my configuration as is, and refer to [Dortania](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) guide for more customization.

-If you don't have a 4:3 monitor, set `PickerVariant` to `GeldenGateExt_16-9` or `GeldenGateExt_16-10` depending on your monitor ratio.
-This adjustment is made because the NVIDIA Quadro FX 5600 lacks GOP, limiting the bootloader to display only up to 1280x1024.
-This causes distortion on a 16:9 or 16:10 display, so the icon aspect ratio is modified.
+If you don't have a 4:3 monitor, set `PickerVariant` to `GeldenGateExt_16-9` or `GeldenGateExt_16-10` depending on your monitor's ratio.
+This adjustment is made because the NVIDIA Quadro FX 5600 has no GOP, which limits the bootloader to display only 1280x1024 or 800x600.
+This causes distortion on a 16:9 or 16:10 display, which is why the aspect ratio of the icon is modified.

 #### Debug
 All debug and logging settings are disabled.

 #### Security
-`SecureBootModel` needs to be disabled to allow the execution of OCLP.
+`SecureBootModel` must be disabled for OCLP to run.

 </details>